mcolon0291/Mod-2-Store-/README.md

 <li>Database
 <li>Future Improvement

-<h2> Introduction <h2>
+<h2> Introduction </h2>

- -A simple bag website that allows you to add products, edit and delete.
+ A simple bag website that allows you to add products, edit and delete.

 <h2>Technology</h2>